elcritch/figuro/README.md

 Eventually these issues will be resolved.

-## Updates

-Note much of the below has been completed in some form, but the descriptions likely aren't 100% accurate anymore.

-## Widget and Application Layer

-The UI Application side will draw UI Nodes using widgets.
-Widgets will comprise of objects with base set of proc's and various signals / slots.
-Each widget will then use a Fidget-like API to draw themselves.

-All of the widgets will share the same UI Node roots, similar to Fidget.
-However, events will be handled using slots and signals.
-Ideally this gives us the best of both worlds: immediate mode like drawing, with traditional event systems, and out-of-order drawing.
-This should resolve the ordering issues with Fidget / Fidgetty when dealing with overlapping widgets.

 ## Render Engine

 Once the UI Application has finished drawing, it "serializes" the UI Figuro Nodes into a flattened list of Render Nodes.
 These Render Nodes are designed to be fast to copy by reducing allocations.